obiwac/lmeca2170/hw-2/README.md

 [-] edge.incidentFace: the face to the left of the half-edge.\
 [-] edge.next: the next half-edge on the boundary of the incident face.\
 [-] edge.oppo: the opposite half-edge.\

 ### Point location (part 2)

-There is a function called `marching_triangle` wich takes 3 arguments, for point locations you can pass `undefined` to origin and if you want to vizualise the triangle you have to pass true to `find_triangle`. for eg.
+There is a function called `marching_triangle`.
+For point locations you can pass `undefined` to `origin` and if you want to visualize the triangle you have to pass true to `find_triangle`, e.g.

 ```
 marching_triangle([0.11404410041538215, 0.931412313029647], undefined, true)
 ```

 ### Intersection segment-mesh (part 3)

 It is the same as part 2, except you need to pass the `origin` argument which is the second point of the segment.